 Part of the General advice (rules 144 to 158)

 Be considerate.
-Be careful of and considerate towards all types of road users, especially those requiring extra care
+Be cautious and considerate towards all types of road users, especially those who require extra care.

-There are a lot of subsections that get frequently broken under Rule 147.
-When was the last time you ever saw patience and composure on British roads, if you ask us, we all drive like we need anger management.
+Numerous subsections are frequently broken under Rule 147.
+When was the last time you ever saw patience and composure on British roads?
+If you ask us, we all drive like we need anger management.

-If you’re a little hot-headed behind the wheel, just try to relax, hey it could be a new driver making a mistake.
-Whatever the reason, being angry won’t do anything to solve the situation.
+If you’re a little hot-headed behind the wheel, try to relax.
+Hey, it could be a new driver making a mistake.
+Whatever the reason, being angry won’t resolve the situation.

 Highway code (Rule 116) Hazard lights